Urban Vitality & Ecology

 - UVE Initiative 2016 Workplan

+Promote citywide programs and practices that advance eco-literacy and contribute to equitable access to quality greenspaces and nature.
 Collaboratively develop and implement community-based pilot projects to test process and techniques.

 Work with stakeholders with expertise to develop and maintain an urban natural resources/biodiversity inventory and map that reflects current natural assets and future opportunities to enhance, expand and access them.

 Create a citywide Urban Vitality & Ecology Strategic Action Plan that provides the basis for well-informed policy modifications and community-based decisions, strategically prioritizes both redevelopment and key natural resource opportunities, and identifies actionable items for implementation.

 Potential Environmental BenefitsA 50% increase in the City's urban tree canopy would sequester 3,731 additional tons of carbon annually and result in $36.7 Million in avoided stormwater costs.

 Potential Social BenefitsExposure to nature can significantly reduce stress and anxiety in urban dwellers.
 Children's regular contact with nature through environmental education or play can provide health and education benefits, including reduced ADHD symptoms, higher academic performance and increased fitness levels.